VDA5050/VDA5050/VDA5050_EN.md

 - `nodeStates` and `edgeStates` are emptied.
 - Any requests shall be removed from the state.

-As long as the actions of an order are not in state 'FINISHED' or 'FAILED' the vehicle shall not report operating mode 'MANUAL', 'STARTUP', 'SERVICE' or 'TEACH_IN'. `nodesStates` and `edgeStates` shall not be emptied before the operating mode 'MANUAL', 'STARTUP', 'SERVICE' or 'TEACH_IN' is reported.
+As long as the actions of an order are not in state 'FINISHED' or 'FAILED' the mobile robot shall not report operating mode 'MANUAL', 'STARTUP', 'SERVICE' or 'TEACH_IN'. `nodesStates` and `edgeStates` shall not be emptied before the operating mode 'MANUAL', 'STARTUP', 'SERVICE' or 'TEACH_IN' is reported.

 ### 6.6.5 Corridors

-The optional `corridor` edge attribute allows the vehicle to deviate from the edge trajectory for obstacle avoidance and defines the boundaries within which the vehicle is allowed to operate.
+The optional `corridor` edge attribute allows the mobile robot to deviate from the edge trajectory for obstacle avoidance and defines the boundaries within which the mobile robot is allowed to operate.
-To use the `corridor` attribute, a predefined trajectory is required that the vehicle would follow if no `corridor` attribute was defined.
-This can be either the trajectory defined on the vehicle known to the master control or the trajectory sent in an order.
-The behavior of a vehicle using the `corridor` attribute is still the behavior of a line-guided vehicle, except that it's allowed to temporarily deviate from a trajectory to avoid obstacles.
+To use the `corridor` attribute, a predefined trajectory is required that the mobile robot would follow if no `corridor` attribute was defined.
+This can be either the trajectory defined on the mobile robot known to the fleet control or the trajectory sent in an order.
+The behavior of a mobile robot using the `corridor` attribute is still the behavior of a line-guided mobile robot, except that it's allowed to temporarily deviate from a trajectory to avoid obstacles.
 Note that a corridor communicated within an order is released for the mobile robot by default.
-If the releaseRequired flag is set to true, the robot must request approval from master control before using the corridor as described in chapter [6.12.4 Requesting obstacle avoidance](#6124-obstacle-avoidance-request).
+If the releaseRequired flag is set to true, the mobile robot must request approval from fleet control before using the corridor as described in chapter [6.12.4 Requesting obstacle avoidance](#6124-obstacle-avoidance-request).

 *Remark:
-An edge inside an order defines a logical connection between two nodes and not necessarily the (real) trajectory that a vehicle follows when driving from the start node to the end node.
+An edge inside an order defines a logical connection between two nodes and not necessarily the (real) trajectory that a mobile robot follows when driving from the start node to the end node.
-Depending on the vehicle type, the trajectory that a vehicle takes between the start and end nodes is either defined by master control via the trajectory edge attribute or assigned to the vehicle as a predefined trajectory.
+Depending on the mobile robot type, the trajectory that a mobile robot takes between the start and end nodes is either defined by fleet control via the trajectory edge attribute or assigned to the mobile robot as a predefined trajectory.
-Depending on the internal state of the vehicle, the selected trajectory may vary.*
+Depending on the internal state of the mobile robot, the selected trajectory may vary.*

 ![Figure 10 Edges with corridor attribute.](./assets/edges_with_corridors.png)
->Figure 10 Edges with a `corridor` attribute that defines the left and right boundaries within which a vehicle is allowed to deviate from its predefined trajectory to avoid obstacles.
-On the left, the kinematic center defines the allowed deviation, while on the right, the contour of the vehicle, possibly extended by the load, defines the allowed deviation.
+>Figure 10 Edges with a `corridor` attribute that defines the left and right boundaries within which a mobile robot is allowed to deviate from its predefined trajectory to avoid obstacles.
+On the left, the kinematic center defines the allowed deviation, while on the right, the contour of the mobile robot, possibly extended by the load, defines the allowed deviation.
 This is defined by the `corridorReferencePoint` parameter.

-The area in which the vehicle is allowed to navigate independently (and deviate from the original edge trajectory) is defined by a left and a right boundary.
+The area in which the mobile robot is allowed to navigate independently (and deviate from the original edge trajectory) is defined by a left and a right boundary.
-The optional `corridorReferencePoint` field specifies whether the vehicle control point or the vehicle contour should be inside the defined boundary.
+The optional `corridorReferencePoint` field specifies whether the mobile robot control point or the mobile robot contour should be inside the defined boundary.
-The boundaries of the edges shall be defined in such a way that the vehicle is inside the boundaries of the new and now current edge as soon as it passes a node.
+The boundaries of the edges shall be defined in such a way that the mobile robot is inside the boundaries of the new and now current edge as soon as it passes a node.
-Instead of setting the corridor boundaries to zero, master control shall not use the `corridor` attribute if the vehicle shall not deviate from the trajectory.
+Instead of setting the corridor boundaries to zero, fleet control shall not use the `corridor` attribute if the mobile robot shall not deviate from the trajectory.

-The vehicle's motion control software shall constantly check that the vehicle is within the defined boundaries.
+The mobile robot's motion control software shall constantly check that the mobile robot is within the defined boundaries.
-If not, the vehicle shall stop because it is out of the allowed navigation space and report an error of type 'OUTSIDE_OF_CORRIDOR' with level 'CRITICAL'.
+If not, the mobile robot shall stop because it is out of the allowed navigation space and report an error of type 'OUTSIDE_OF_CORRIDOR' with level 'CRITICAL'.
-The master control can decide if user interaction is required or if the vehicle can continue by canceling the current order and sending a new order to the vehicle with corridor information that allows the vehicle to move again.
+The fleet control can decide if user interaction is required or if the mobile robot can continue by canceling the current order and sending a new order to the mobile robot with corridor information that allows the mobile robot to move again.

-*Remark: Allowing the vehicle to deviate from the trajectory increases the possible footprint of the vehicle during driving.
-This circumstance shall be considered during initial operation, and if the master control makes a traffic control decision based on the vehicle's footprint.*
+*Remark: Allowing the mobile robot to deviate from the trajectory increases the possible footprint of the mobile robot during driving.
+This circumstance shall be considered during initial operation, and if the fleet control makes a traffic control decision based on the mobile robot's footprint.*
 See also Section [6.12.2 Traversal of nodes and entering/leaving edges](#6122-traversal-of-nodes-and-enteringleaving-edges-triggering-of-actions) for further information.